FRAOTIAC/telegram_chat_bot/README.md

 # Telegram Chat Bot

 Telegram Chat Bot is an open source project that allows users to chat with an AI-powered chatbot in their Telegram app.
 This repository contains a Python script that uses the ChatGPT API to generate intelligent responses to user queries.
+Inspiration comes from these two repositories: n3d1117/chatgpt-telegram-bot and karfly/chatgpt_telegram_bot.

+## Features
+1. Automatically Forget Earliest Messages When Message Length Exceeds Limit With this feature, if a message exceeds a certain length limit, the system will automatically forget the earliest messages to make room for new messages.
+This can help prevent the system from becoming overloaded with too much data, which can affect its performance.

+2. Adding Multiple Modes, Including Assistant and DAN modes This feature allows users to switch between different modes depending on their needs.
+For example, an "assistant" mode could be designed to provide helpful suggestions and guidance, while various "dan" modes could be tailored to different conversation styles and personalities.
+By offering multiple modes, the system can provide a more personalized and engaging experience for users.

 ## Getting Started